 So, again if you choose Not to wash your hair regularly for whatever reason you may have.
 Then the build-up of sebum, hair products, and dead skin will become more visible and prominent on your scalp.

-Like cradle cap on babies but way more gross on adults.
+Like cradle cap on babies but way grosser on adults.

 When your hair gets that bad of a build-up it will take several Malibu and clarifying treatments to remove all that gross shit that has been left alone to sit on your head.